 It is seen in middle-aged dogs of all breeds.
 Typically the dog has mild lethargy and is not acting his/her usual self.
 They will also have symmetrically enlarged lumps (submandibular lymph nodes) near the angle of the jaw.

-Often bloodworm is normal.
-Diagnosis requires taking an aspirate (small tissue sample) from the lump(s) and performing in-house cytology, so we can give you an answer promptly.
-If positive for lymphoma, further testing including abdominal ultrasound & x-rays (to check the internal organs) and determination of the exact cell type of lymphoma (B vs T cell) may be performed.
+Often bloodwork is normal.
+Diagnosis requires taking a small tissue sample from the lump(s) and performing cytology.
+EMRVC has in-house cytology equipment, so we can give you an answer promptly.
+If your pet tests positive, we will conduct further testing.
+These will include abdominal ultrasound & x-rays (to check the internal organs), and will help us determine exactly which type of lymphoma (B or T cell) your pet has.